 The Eardisland estate was at various points in its long history held by William the Conqueror, William de Braose, the powerful Mortimer family of Wigmore, Richard, Duke of York, Catherine of Aragon, Mary I, and Robert Devereux, Earl of Essex and favourite of Elizabeth I.

 The most eye-catching building in Eardisland is not timber-framed; it is the village-owned 17th-century brick dovecote, which now houses the village shop and an exhibition of local history.
 The local church of St Mary dates to the early 13th century and boasts a late-medieval parclose screen and a 14th-century grave slab.
 Behind the churchyard are the moated remains of a Saxon castle, perhaps erected by Earl Morcar.

 The oldest house in the village is Knapp House, a 14th-century cruck-framed hall house.
 On the north bank of the river is Staick House, also 14th century, but perhaps the prettiest timber-framed house is Mill Stream Cottage, opposite the dovecote on a small island in the river.

 From Eardisland return to the A4 and turn east towards Leominster.
-After 3 miles you can detour to Kingsland, a large village with a number of timber-framed houses.
+After three miles you can detour to Kingsland, a large village with a number of timber-framed houses.
 Kingsland is home to Border Oak, a company making black and white timber-framed buildings using traditional construction techniques.

 And there you have it, a circular tour taking in some of the most idyllic and picturesque villages you can imagine, full of traditional black and white timber-framed buildings.
 If I was pressed, I'd say my favourite village was Weobley.
 Or Dilwyn.
 Or Eardisland.
 In truth, I can't decide; they're all beautiful and all worth visiting.
 Enjoy!